“How do I connect WooCommerce orders to Google Sheets?”

 If you select Days of the week or Days of the week, you need to select the days.

-3 – Click on Activate.
+3 – Click on Ok.
 Ignore any advanced settings for now.

 Viola!
 Congratulations!
 You now know how to import WooCommerce orders to Google Sheets with the API.
 The methods above automate accessing data without manual import and export.
 It avoids spreadsheet headaches.